mslobodyanyuk/dka-develop_queue/README.md

 1.
 	php artisan serve

-2.
-In another terminal:
+2. In another terminal:

 	php artisan queue:work

 3. In the browser:

-	`127.0.0.1:8000`
+	127.0.0.1:8000

 4. We look at the message in `storage/logs/laravel.log`

 [(3:21)]( https://youtu.be/ZG1Gs6_7p28?list=PLD5U-C5KK50Xo5mG_JPzyjIv-d3R7gqGH&t=201 )
 Open the console and see that our task has been started and completed:

 `...Processing...`

 `...Processed...`

-Stop the queue handler Ctrl + C and see in what form the tasks are stored in the database.
+Stop the queue handler `Ctrl + C` and see in what form the tasks are stored in the database.

 - Created by dka_develop_queue utf8mb4_general_ci